grace-notes/website/contents/topics/grace.md

 ---
 title: "Grace"
 pdf: "grace.pdf"
-description: "Grace - [PDF] A thorough treatment of the most important doctrine of the Christian life.
+description: "Grace -  A thorough treatment of the most important doctrine of the Christian life.
 The work of God and the Plan of God are completely based on Grace."
 template: lesson.jade
 ---